 Both Shanghai and Guangzhou found their B.1.1.7 cases through retrospective gene sequencing of their large pools of samples from imported cases since September.
 The Guangzhou case, involving a teenager who returned from England on December 4, tested negative at Guangzhou’s airport but returned a positive result in subsequent tests at a quarantine facility.

-The two cities’ B.1.1.7 confirmations have sparked fears that more carriers of the new strain, believed to be more transmissible than other known types, could have entered.
+The two cities’ B.1.1.7 confirmations have sparked fears that more carriers of the new strain, believed to be more transmissible than other known types, could have entered more Chinese cities.
 Questions have also been raised about why it took so long for China to ban flights from the UK, as other Asian jurisdictions like Hong Kong, Singapore and Japan imposed similar bans as early as December 22.

 Wang Huaqing, a chief immunity program consultant with China’s National Center for Disease Control and Prevention, appealed for calm during a State Council press conference on Sunday.